Why do artists need to produce music videos?

 Bookers and promoters are also interested in being associated with desirable and professional musicians because this will increase their credibility in return.
 Ask yourself this question: If I were a promoter/booker and saw this video, would I like to share it on my own pages?
 The digital age has made this more important than ever.
 Don’t be frightened by budgeting limits and try to turn these into opportunities to innovate.
 There are many examples of artists that reached success through creative storytelling rather than technical professionalism.
 You can read more about how to do a music video on a low budget here.

-- What message do I want to communicate?
+- What message do you want to communicate?

-- What do I want people to remember about me and my music?
+- What do you want people to remember about you and music?